-Q3.
-AIRWAY MANAGEMENT: BI-LEVEL POSITIVE AIRWAY PRESSURE (BIPAP)
+F. AIRWAY MANAGEMENT: BI-LEVEL POSITIVE AIRWAY PRESSURE (BIPAP)

-- a) Interfacility transfer of a patient with established/chronic respiratory distress or failure due to cardiogenic pulmonary edema or COPD/Asthma in which the patient demonstrates spontaneous respirations and a patent, self-maintained airway - b) No increase in pressure settings or oxygen requirement of the current BiPAP device within 48 hours of the transfer.
-Otherwise, the patient shall be transferred by a SCT team. - c) Patients who are 15 years of age or older
+- a) Interfacility transfer of a patient with established/chronic respiratory distress or failure due to cardiogenic pulmonary edema or COPD/asthma in which the patient demonstrates spontaneous respirations and a patent, self-maintained airway - b) No increase in pressure settings or oxygen requirement of the current BiPAP device within 48 hours of the transfer.
+Otherwise, the patient shall be transferred by an SCT team. - c) Patients who are 13 years of age or older (NEW '17) - d) Exception: A CRT-I or EMT may transport a patient who is chronically on BiPAP who is going for routine medical care, and has in attendance a patient-provided attendant who can manage the patient's own BiPAP.
+(NEW '17)